kthpanor/vlxman/docs/refstate.md

 # Reference states

-A detailed list of keyword can be found in the [SCF optimization](./keywords.ipynb#scf-optimization) section of the [input file keywords](./keywords.ipynb) page.

 By default, the Hartree–Fock method is employed.

-To use Kohn–Sham DFT, any of the several available functionals is specified as illustrated below, see the [exchange-correlation functionals](./functionals.ipynb) page for a complete list of available functionals.
+To use Kohn–Sham DFT, any of the several available functionals is specified as illustrated below, see the [exchange-correlation functionals](sec:xc-functionals) page for a complete list of available functionals.

+For input text files, a detailed [list of keywords](sec:text-file-keywords) is available.

 (sec:rhf)=
 ## Restricted closed-shell

 **Python script**

 ```
 import veloxchem as vlx